BrianDarmitzel/INFO-201-Group-Project/Project_Proposal.md

       vehicles are a major cause of air pollution.
 Poor air quality poses serious health risks and can lead to problems like asthma, bronchitis, and other lung diseases.
 Long-term health effects from air pollution include heart disease, lung cancer, and respiratory diseases such as emphysema.
-Particulate matter is singlehandedly responsible for up to 30,000 premature deaths each year.
 Nearly 2.5 million people die worldwide each year from the effects of air pollution.
+Along with harming human health, air pollution can cause a variety of environmental effects such as acid rain, ozone depletion, wildfires, and global climate change.

     1.3 Why does it matter
       Reducing pollutants in the air is important for human health and the